 Guide identifies the skills and education level needed for the job as well

+as career and employment opportunities.
 It also provides you with

 some Industry Associations where you can do further research (all